cendhu/fetch-block/README.md

 ```$ go build```

+In order to compile this tool successfully, make sure that fabric/ is placed in ```$ $GOPATH/src/github.com/hyperledger/```

-Then, we can run the problem using $ ./fetch-block (by default, it listens on 0.0.0.0:7053).
+After successful compilation, we can run the tool using $ ./fetch-block (by default, it listens on 0.0.0.0:7053).

 You can also give custom fabric event port using $ ./fetch-block -address 192.168.100.1:1053

-When you start executing transaction on blockchain, the block is printed in a JSON format.
+When you start executing transaction on blockchain, the blocks are printed in a JSON format.

 Refer to blockchain-fabric.blogspot.com for block structure.